-We have subsidiaries in Germany, China, Hong Kong, Brazil and Canada and large balances of cash are in our foreign subsidiaries.
+We have subsidiaries in Germany, China, Brazil and Canada and large balances of cash are in our foreign subsidiaries.
 Our business and financial condition is sensitive to currency exchange rates and any restrictions imposed on their currencies including restrictions on repatriations of cash.
 Any repatriation of cash could result in tax costs and corresponding deferred tax assets with related tax valuation allowances.
-Tax reform and the effect of the "Deemed Repatriation" have been included in our 2017 financial statements.
 Currency exchange fluctuations in these countries may adversely affect our investment in our subsidiaries.